M4 Smart Motorway project

 - View maps of the changes to 12 interchanges from Mays Hill to Lapstone.

 The M4 Smart Motorway project was approved in October 2015.
+In 2016, addional State revenue increased available funding for the project to $470 million from the previous $400 million committed earlier by the Government.
 The next stage is detailed design including further field investigations, traffic and noise modelling, identification of noise mitigation measures and consultation with property owners, councils and other stakeholders.
 Tenders for detailed design closed in May 2016 and will be awarded in the second half of 2016.

 Timing of construction has not yet been confirmed but is expected to start in 2017 and be completed within three years, subject to weather.